thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-05-building-a-ubuntu-linux-gateway.md

 thumbnail_path: blog/thumbs/tux.png
 ---

 This post documents how to build a Linux gateway using Ubuntu Server 18.04.
 The gateway connects an internal network to an external network - basically, performing Network Address Translation (NAT) for hosts on the internal network.
 It is exceptionally similar to what your ISP supplied home router does.
-To achieve this, a Ubuntu Linux server is configured as a DHCP server and also to provide NAT using `iptables`.
+To achieve this, an Ubuntu Linux server is configured as a DHCP server and also to provide NAT using `iptables`.

 ## Contents
 {:.no_toc}